Zedonboy/veebaytek/exampleSite/content/english/service/_index.md

 ---
 title: "Service"
-description: "this is meta description"
+description: "What do you do?"
 draft: false
 bg_image: "images/featue-bg.jpg"
 ---